dimaguy/Standards/Standards/CCSMB-12.md

 - Coordinates are 0-based indexed, ordered by x, y and z each being signed integers.
 It represents position of blocks in each axis
 - The reader MAY provide builtin presets, which MUST be overriden if the namespace coincides with one in the file.
 - The reader MAY provide means of swapping in external presets profiles for recoloring or retexturing, which MUST override part or the entirety of the namespace in file.
-- The reader SHOULD facilitate the printing of a single block of the entire set by providing facilities to print a coordinate, a label of a block or it's index in the file.
+- The reader SHOULD facilitate the printing of a single block of the entire set by providing facilities to print a selected coordinate, a selected label of a block or it's index in the file.
-- The reader SHOULD reject or warn about files whose coordinates don't match boundaries in set in size, if one is set.
+- The reader SHOULD warn about files whose coordinates don't match boundaries in set in size, if one is set.
+A builder MUST fail and refuse the file in such circumstances.
 - The reader SHOULD reject blocks that try to refer to unknown presets.
 - A printer SHOULD produce the block in the amount of the sets of coordinates of the block.
 - A fallback "amount" parameter MAY be accepted per block for mass production purposes, such parameter SHOULD match the amount of coordinates if those are set, but if it doesn't a printer MAY use it to override the amount of sets of coordinates.